 If the student can do the skill without help, congratulations!
 They learned it.
 You can give them the next task, or use them to help coach those still working on the skill.

 I am not suggesting you make a rubric for everything you do!
 There doesn’t need to be one for every practice.
-One writing rubric for instance can be used on almost every practice.
-You can focus in on one skill on it and see where every student falls.
+One writing rubric for instance can be used in almost every practice.
+You can focus on one skill and see where every student falls.

 For math, you can create a rubric for how students are approaching a problem and then use it often as well.
 Are they using any strategies when faced with a difficult problem?
 That would be a good use for a rubric.